DiegoAvena/TheUniverseDatabase/README.md

-----KNOWN ISSUES----
+## Known Issues

-1.)
-When a textbox loads in, there are some red messages that get printed to the console saying:
+1. When a textbox loads in, there are some red messages that get printed to the console saying:

 2021-05-17 22:47:38.137 Python[14004:293946] CoreText note: Client requested name ".SFNSMono-Regular", it will get Times-Roman rather than the intended font.
 All system UI font access should be through proper APIs such as CTFontCreateUIFontForLanguage() or +[NSFont systemFontOfSize:].